📣 GraphQLConf 2024 • Sept 10-12 • San Francisco • Read more

-Running an Express GraphQL Server
+Running Express + GraphQL

 The simplest way to run a GraphQL API server is to use Express, a popular web application framework for Node.js.
 You will need to install two additional dependencies: